kuma-dayo/ZenlessData/README.md

 * TextMap files were originally together with all the other FileCfg files, they've been moved to their own folder.
 * TextMap files have been optimized for simplicity by making them an object with key: value pairs.

+## Credits

+Thanks to Mero for the help with some of the FileCfg path bruteforcing.

 ## Support